werik1/uiautomationsdemo/README.md

 # UI Test Automation Framework
 UI test automation framework that utilizes Selenium WebDriver and TestNG.
 This framework enables rapid test script creation with a selenium wrapper class that removes the need of writing low-level automation code.
 It also generates a beautiful HTML-based test execution report after test executions.

+***I would love to show you the framework in detail.
+Please contact me for a demo.***

 ## Project Dependencies
 This projects depends on the following external libraries: